 Check out my other great air fryer recipes

-I love the air fryer, so I made a collection of air fryer and Instant pot recipes.
+I love the air fryer, so I made a collection of all my air fryer recipes.
 You’ll find lots of great recipes listed there like Chili Lime Cod, Mac & Cheese Egg Rolls, Roasted Broccoli, and Kung Pao Shrimp.

 If you like seeing my recipes subscribe via email in the upper right, or with push notifications using the red bell.